ldecaro/cdk-fargate-bg/README.md

 `#cdk synth`

 Once the application is running, you should access it using the public URL from the application load balancer.
-You can verify the URL in the Output tab of the CloudFormation stack named `Deploy-my-microservice-ecs` It will show a hello-world screen like the one below:
+You can verify the URL in the Output tab of the CloudFormation stack named `Deploy-my-microservice-ecs`.
+Once you access the application on port 80, it will show a hello-world screen like the one below:

 ![Architecture](/imgs/microservice.png)